WIZO in Israel: 1970-2005

 Practicing what it preached, WIZO was the first national women’s organization to join the Israel Women’s Network in advocacy activities, with the result that many of the above recommendations have indeed been implemented.
 WIZO also ensured gender equality throughout its entire educational system.

-At the time, WIZO had twenty-four bureaus working in a total of one hundred and twenty-three locations.
+At the time, WIZO had 24 bureaus working in a total of 123 locations.
 According to statistics from the southern region, eighty to eighty-five percent of those who contacted the bureaus were women who suffered from domestic violence.
 In Tel Aviv, forty percent were battered women and in the north the percentage reached fifty to fifty-five.
-In 1975–1976, fifteen hundred women contacted the bureau for legal help in obtaining a divorce.
+In 1975–1976, 1500 women contacted the bureau for legal help in obtaining a divorce.

 Later, WIZO opened three women’s shelters, together with three centers for the prevention of domestic violence, where violent men receive treatment.
 A unique project for shelter graduates, called “Halfway Along,” was also established, which included preparation and training for independent life.